NeKzor/autorender/README.md

 - Generate files: `chmod +x setup && ./setup prod`
 - Change `DENO_TASK_ENTRYPOINT` to `prod` in the `.env` file
+- Copy a docker-compose template file from `docker/compose` to `prod.yml`
+  - Example: `cp docker/compose/autorender.nekz.me.yml prod.yml`
+  - Modify `prod.yml` if needed
-- Build server image: `docker compose build`
+- Build the server image: `deno task build:prod`
 - Configure `src/bot/.env` and `src/server/.env` files
-- Use a compose file for production: `docker compose up docker/compose/autorender.nekz.me.yml`
+- Start the containers with `deno task up:prod`

 Make sure that the `src/bot/.env` file has the correct values for:

 - `AUTORENDER_BASE_API` should point to the internal address of the host, if hosted within the same network
 - `AUTORENDER_PUBLIC_URI` should point to the public domain (used for sending the final Discord message)

-For clients we only want to ship a single binary:
+Difference between `dev` and `prod`:

+- Entrypoint in `Dockerfile`
+- In development all source files are mounted as read-write
+- In production only `.env` files and data files are mounted

+Client code will be compiled and shipped in a single executable:

 - `deno task client:compile:linux` outputs the executable to `src/client/bin/autorenderclient`
 - `deno task client:compile:windows` outputs the executable to `src/client/bin/autorenderclient.exe`